Christadelphians: Jesus

-Christadelphians believe that Jesus is the promised Jewish Messiah, in whom the prophecies and promises of the Old Testament find their fulfilment.
-They believe he is the Son of Man, in that he inherited human nature (with its inclination to sin) from his mother, and the Son of God by virtue of his miraculous conception by the power of God.
-Christadelphians also reject the doctrine of Christ's pre-existence.
-They teach that he was part of God's plans from the beginning and was foreshadowed in the Old Testament, but was no independent creature prior to his earthly birth.
-Although he was tempted, Jesus committed no sin, and was therefore a perfect representative sacrifice to bring salvation to sinful humankind.
-They believe that God raised Jesus from death and gave him immortality, and he ascended to Heaven, God's dwelling place.
-Christadelphians believe that he will return to the Earth in person to set up the Kingdom of God in fulfilment of the promises made to Abraham and David.
+Christadelphians believe that Jesus was the promised Jewish Messiah in whom the prophecies and promises of the Old Testament (Hebrew Bible) find their fulfilment.
+They believe he is the Son of Man—in that he inherited human nature (with its inclination to sin) from his mother—and the Son of God by virtue of his miraculous conception by the power of God.
+Christadelphians reject the doctrine of the pre-existence of Christ.
+They teach that he was part of God's plans from the beginning and was foreshadowed in the Old Testament, but was not an independent being prior to his human birth.
+The faith posits that, though he was tempted, Jesus committed no sin, and was, therefore, a perfect representative sacrifice to bring salvation to sinful humankind.
+They believe that God raised Jesus from death and gave him immortality, and he has ascended to Heaven, God's dwelling place, until he returns to set up the Kingdom of God on earth.

+The Holy Spirit

+Christadelphians believe that the Holy Spirit is the power of God used in creation and for salvation.
+They also believe that the phrase Holy Spirit sometimes refers to God's character/mind, depending on the context in which the phrase appears, but reject the view that people need strength, guidance and power from the Holy Spirit to live a Christian life, believing instead that the spirit a believer needs within themselves is the mind/character of God, which is developed in a believer by their reading of the Bible (which, they believe, contains words God gave by his Spirit) and trying to live by what it says during the events of their lives which God uses to help shape their character.
+Christadelphians deny the personhood of the Holy Spirit and the present-day possession of the Holy Spirit (both "gift of" and "gifts of") (see cessationism).

+The Kingdom of God

+Christadelphians believe that Jesus will return to the Earth in person to set up the Kingdom of God in fulfilment of the promises made to Abraham and David.
 This includes the belief that the coming Kingdom will be the restoration of God's first Kingdom of Israel, which was under David and Solomon.
-For Christadelphians, this is the focal point of the gospel taught by Jesus and the apostles.
+For Christadelphians, this is the focal point of the gospel taught by Jesus and the Twelve Apostles.
+They believe that the Kingdom will be centred upon Israel, but Jesus will also reign over all the other nations on the Earth.
+Old Paths Christadelphians continue to believe that the Kingdom of God is to be restored to the land of Israel promised to Abraham and ruled over in the past by David, with a worldwide empire.